-Sections 402(o) and 303(d)(4) of the CWA and federal regulations at 40 CFR § 122.44(I) prohibit backsliding in NPDES permits.
+Sections 402(o) and 303(d)(4) of the CWA and federal regulations at 40 CFR § 122.44(I) prohibit backsliding in NPDES permits, with certain exceptions.
 These anti-backsliding provisions require effluent limitations in a reissued permit to be as stringent as those in the previous permit, with some exceptions where limitations may be relaxed.
-The effluent limitations in this Order are as stringent as those in the prior permit, Order No. R4-2009-0076 with the exception of the limitations for ammonia nitrogen.
+The effluent limitations in this Order are as stringent as those in the prior permit, Order No. R4-2009-0075 with the exception of the limitations for Antimony, Cadmium, Iron, Cyanide, and Perchlorate.

 Section 402(o)(2) of the Clean Water Act provides statutory exceptions to the general prohibition of backsliding contained in CWA section 402(o)(1).
 One of these exception allows backsliding if "information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance" (Section (B)(i)).
-The site specific objectives (SSOs) for ammonia nitrogen were based on new information and therefore the Pomona WRP may meet the backsliding exception under CWA section 402(o)(2).
+The final effluent limitations for Antimony, Cadmium, Iron, and Perchlorate were removed and the final effluent limitations for cyanide were reduced based on new monitoring information; therefore the Saugus WRP may meet the backsliding exception under CWA section 402(o)(2).